tchapi/own-private-cloud/README.md

 # Tips

-> If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` (`mongo`, or `couch` too if needed) on the host for the entrypoint script to be replayed entirely
+> If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` (and `couch` too if needed) on the host for the entrypoint script to be replayed entirely

 ### Redirect a domain to another one with Traefik